Monotonicity of saddle maps: Introduction

 Ruled surfaces and harmonic maps provide examples of saddle maps.

-In this note we prove a synthetic analog of the univalentness theorem for saddle maps from disc to disc.
+We prove a synthetic analog of the univalentness theorem for saddle maps from disc to disc.
 The original theorem is formulated for harmonic maps and surfaces with nonpositive curvature.
 It was proved by Richard Schoen and Shing Tung Yau \cite{schoen-yau}; an interesting generalization was obtained by J\"urgen Jost \cite{jost}.
-An extensive study of general saddle maps was given by Samuil Shefel \cite{shefel-2D} and \cite{shefel-3D}; his work was inspired by a note of Alexandr Alexandrov \cite{A} on the intrinsic metric of a general ruled surface.
-Part of the work of Samuil Shefel is described in \cite{akp}.
+An extensive study of general saddle maps was given by Samuil Shefel \cite{shefel-2D,shefel-3D}; his work was inspired by a note of Alexandr Alexandrov \cite{A} on the intrinsic metric of a general ruled surface.
+Part of Shefel's work is written in a more popular way \cite{akp}.

 A continuous map $f\:X\to Y$ is called \emph{light} if the inverse image of any point $y\in Y$ is totally disconnected.

 \begin{thm}{Baby theorem} Let $f\:\DD\to \DD$ be a light saddle map.
 Assume that the restriction $f|_{\partial\DD}$ is the identity map.
 Then $f$ is a homeomorphism. \end{thm}